CodeScoring/docs/docs/changelog/on-premise-changelog.en.md

 ---
 # Codescoring On-premise Changelog

+### [2024.44.1] - 2024-11-05

+- Added Russian localization of the UI in the beta version, switching languages is available on the user profile page
+- Added the “Malware” classification and the corresponding policy for the OSA module.
+Packages with malware and certain types of CWE in vulnerabilities will be marked in the UI
+- Added support for the CycloneDX 1.6 specification for importing and exporting SBoM
+- Added the ability to select the CycloneDX version when downloading SBoM for new SCA analysis results
+- Improved SBoM export for all CycloneDX versions: added information about the scanned application to `metadata->component`, added information about the installation version to `metadata->tools`, updated the outdated format for indicating the authorship of components for CycloneDX versions 1.5 and 1.6, fixed the format of the component license.
+Changes are available for new SCA analysis results
+- Added display of dependency tree in PDF reports
+- Added additional dates on the package view page in the OSA module: dates of the first and last request to the package, date of the last policy calculation, and date of updating information on the package
+- Added the `Source files` value to the vulnerability dump in the Vulnerabilities section
+- Added policy conditions for case-sensitive search of a string in the package name `contains (case sensitive)`, and changed the names of case-insensitive conditions from `icontains` to `contains (case insensitive)`
+- Added the `Has vulnerabilities` filter and a column with the number of vulnerabilities when viewing the list in the Components and Container images sections of the OSA module
+- Added the ability to run mass analysis of secrets in Workmode
+- Added processing of a new type of manifest `application/vnd.docker.distribution.manifest.list.v2+json` when analyzing container images
+- Added a table with projects that use the component to the component's view page in the OSA module
+- Added a new template `%USER_DN%` for the filter by groups when configuring LDAP
+- Added the ability to start a package analysis from its page in the Components section
+- Added a notification about the expiration of the activation key
+- Frozen key columns in tables during horizontal scrolling
+- Implemented a periodic reset of background tasks to optimize memory consumption
+- Stabilized the launch time of scheduled analysis
+- Optimized updating of information on the secrets list page when marking up results
+- Fixed errors in the behavior of some multiple selection lists
+- Fixed the display of user group records in the LDAP integration diagnostics section
+- Fixed loading a list of container images from registries if metadata could not be obtained from some images
+- Fixed errors in the operation of filters in the Secrets section table
+- Fixed an error when trying to filter dependencies by `License Category = N/A`
+- Fixed display of pagination on the SCA and TQI tabs on the project page
+- Changed the configuration of connection pools to PostgreSQL.
+To optimize memory consumption by the installation, a division of connections to Postgres into connections through connection pools operating in session and transaction mode has been implemented.
+If the system is installed via docker compose, you need to update the `docker-compose.yml` file.
+When using custom connection pool configurations, please consult with the support service on the update process.

 ### [2024.40.1] - 2024-10-09

 - Fixed display of repository branch/tag when selecting it in project settings